Max Cream: Career

 After leaving LA, Cream went on trial with 1.
 Bundesliga sides Werder Bremen and Mainz 05 and 2.
 Bundesliga sides FC Cologne and Borussia Mönchengladbach.
 Cream eventually signed a professional contract with SV Meppen after the American was referred to the club by Werder Bremen coaching staff.
 He scored 2 goals in 12 league appearances before leaving the club by mutual consent.
-Whilst still under contract with Meppen, Cream trained with Dutch second tier side BV Veendam, however all parties failed to agree terms on a transfer.
+Whilst still under contract with Meppen, Cream trained with Dutch second-tier side BV Veendam, however all parties failed to agree terms on a transfer.

 Cream signed for Dublin side Shelbourne after joining the club in pre-season.
 He made 2 league appearances and 1 cup appearance before leaving the club by mutual consent.
-Former Shelbourne team mate Greg O'Halloran facilitated a move to League of Ireland Premier side Cobh Ramblers, however the club were unable to sign the player due to well documented financial problems.
+Former Shelbourne teammate Greg O'Halloran facilitated a move to League of Ireland Premier side Cobh Ramblers, however the club were unable to sign the player due to well documented financial problems.
 Although a contract was never officially signed, Cream features for Cobh Ramblers on the video game FIFA 09.
 Cream returned to the US after a short stay in County Cork.

 Cream returned to the US and in early 2009 signed a 2-year professional contract with the Cleveland City Stars.
 While at the Stars Cream suffered a serious ankle injury which ruled him out for the majority of the season.
 He made 2 league appearances before leaving by mutual consent in July 2009 to return to the UK.

 After relocating to Bournemouth, UK in late 2009, Cream joined non-league football, playing for several local semi-professional sides.

 In early 2011, Cream signed for Irish club Wexford Youths but after a short stay with the County Wexford club making two League of Ireland appearances, Cream returned to England to sign with Wimborne Town.
-On February 3, 2012, Cream signed for Bournemouth F.C., making it his third spell with the club.
-Cream left Bournemouth F.C. on August 23, 2012.
+On February 3, 2012, Cream signed for Bournemouth FC, making it his third spell with the club.
+Cream left Bournemouth FC on August 23, 2012.

 Personal life

 Cream was born in Los Angeles, California to a British father and American mother.
-He now owns and operates the sports consultancy ScholarSport, based in Southern California.
+In 2011, he founded sports consultancy group ScholarSport, based in Southern California.